pvtom/rscp2mqtt/README.md

 - The RSCP example application comes from E3/DC.
 According to E3/DC it can be distributed under the following conditions: `The authors or copyright holders, and in special E3/DC can not be held responsible for any damage caused by the software.
 Usage of the software is at your own risk.
 It may not be issued in copyright terms as a separate work.`
 - License of AES is included in the AES code files
 - Eclipse Mosquitto (https://github.com/eclipse/mosquitto) with EPL-2.0

-## Note

-- The system clock of the S10 does not run correctly.
-On my S10 the time difference is 3600 seconds (1 hour) compared to the Raspberry Pi and the current epoch UNIX timestamp (e.g. https://www.unixtimestamp.de).
-So that the values for the day are queried correctly, the difference is determined and considered by rscp2mqtt.
-The result is that the values correspond to the E3/DC portal.